-Barony Castle Hotel, PeeblesBarony Castle Hotel in Peebles, Scottish Boarders is a picturesque hotel.
+Barony Castle Hotel, PeeblesBarony Castle Hotel in Peebles, Scottish Borders is a picturesque hotel.
 Set in 25 acres of gardens and mature woodland.
-Every room in this hotel is unique.
-01721 730395 11am 3 From £45.00
+Book now.
+01721 730395 11am 4 From £150.00

 Private Car Park